Qraree/just-do-it/README.md

 ## Just do it
-This is my small to-do project for testing new web technologies i learned.
+This is my small to-do project for testing the new web technologies i have learned.

 ### Current stack
 Frontend